 Growing up in a Welsh/Polish household I was no stranger to home cooked meals and plenty of way in ferments – sauerkraut was obviously a main stay at home.
 We were brought up to sit and eat together and were encouraged to have a very positive and intuitive approach to eating & enjoying food.

 Fast forward many years later into my first career in the dizzy heights of fashion PR and it was anything BUT “healthy”.
-By which I mean long hours, grabbing whatever I could on the go and/or skipping meals, being sucked into weird diets and all that silly stuff along with the surmounting pressures of maintaining a high-profile job and it’s no wonder I got sick.
+By which I mean long hours, grabbing whatever I could on the go and/or skipping meals, along with the surmounting pressures of maintaining a high-profile job and it’s no wonder I got sick.

 It was my gut that started to show the first signs of being unhappy that lead to recurrent infections and eventually a bit of a miserable viscous cycle.

 So, I spent three years studying and qualifying to become a practitioner myself and have been actively seeing clients for more than a decade.

-It sounds a bit too obvious and potentially banal but I believe in working towards a balanced and functional approach that supports the body, most notably the gut, on a deeper and more intrinsic level so that we can achieve optimum well-being.
+My philosophy is one that is built around a personalised and functional approach that supports the body, most notably the gut, on a deeper and more intrinsic level so that we can achieve optimum well-being physically and mentally.